Multicultural Books for Kids from Barefoot Books

 The book and card selection that Leah sent showed me a whole different side of Barefoot Books.
 What I loved about each item was that it combined an educational aspect with entertainment.
 The books have nuances that include multi-cultural themes (Little Leap Forward), magical realism (The Boy Who Grew Flowers), and math concepts (The Real Princess) that makes each book special, interesting, and engaging.
 As for the card decks, these are really well done and I know that we will be using them a lot!

-I guess that moral of the story is that you can’t judge a publisher by just two dozen titles!
+I guess that the moral of the story is that you can’t judge a publisher by just two dozen titles!
 And that truly, to get a child interested in reading how important it is to match their interests with the books.
-Clearly, I did not do that with my Barefoot Book selection the first go round.
+Clearly, I did not do that with my Barefoot Book selection the first go-round.
 I think I matched MY interests instead.
 Oops!

 Thank you again to Leah Lesser for the wonderful selection of books.
 I will be giving away The Real Princess: A Mathemagical Tale by Brian Williams as my Kindergartener is a boy and never did get into princess stories. 🙂